 – If the travelers has a Permit residence to live in a certain country, he can apply for the visa from the Egyptian Embassy or consulate of the same country, buy a visa upon arrival in the Cairo, Hurghada, or Luxor Airports, or otherwise he has to obtain the visa from the country from which his passport was issued.

-8. Is it allowed for non Moslems to enter historical mosques in Egypt?
+8. Is it allowed for non Muslims to enter historical mosques in Egypt?

 9. Is there any special dress code to be followed during visiting a mosque in Egypt?

-11. Can I bring my personal supplies of cigarettes and alcohol with me when I am visiting Egypt?
+11. Can I bring my personal supplies of cigarettes & Alcohol with me when I am visiting Egypt?

 just send your Email to firstname.lastname@example.org